CodersSquad-Classes/final-challenge-waka-waka/README.md

 ## Build and Run

-Build and run the application
+Build the application

 ```
-  make run enemies < 1 -12 >
+  make build
 ```

 Test the application